les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-14-devrions-estimer-les-projets.markdown

 After a year or two of “having a hunch” about this, and after many years of either estimating work or working to someone else’s estimates, I’ve now finally come to the conclusion that the use of estimation of any kind in a project is not only a waste of time but is actually destructive.

-Après en "avoir eu le pressentiment" pendant une année ou deux, et avoir passé plusieurs années à faire des estimations ou à travailler sur les estimations des autres, j'en suis finalement arrivé à la conclusion que l'utilisation de l'estimation sur tout type de projet est non seulement une perte de temps mais est réellement néfaste.
+Après en "avoir eu l'intuition" pendant une année ou deux, et avoir passé plusieurs années à faire des estimations ou à travailler sur les estimations des autres, j'en suis finalement arrivé à la conclusion que l'utilisation de l'estimation sur tout type de projet est non seulement une perte de temps mais est réellement néfaste.

 I am fully aware this is an extremely controversial statement, so I am going to be as thorough as I can in explaining how I came to this conclusion via experience, data and validation.
 Indeed, when I read [Vasco Duarte’s post](http://softwaredevelopmenttoday.blogspot.com.au/2012/01/story-points-considered-harmful-or-why.html) about this several months ago, I saw his “point” (no pun intended) but also argued the merits of using story point estimation for the purposes of:

 Je suis tout à fait conscient que c'est une déclaration extrêmement polémique donc je vais essayer d'être aussi rigoureux que possible dans mon explication sur comment je suis arrivée à cette conclusion à travers une expérience, des données et la validation.
 En effet, lorsqu'il y a quelques mois, j'ai lu [l'article de Vasco Duarte](http://www.les-traducteurs-agiles.org/estimation/2015/09/13/les-story-consideres-comme-dangereux.html), je l'ai vu "pointer"[^1] le bout de son nez (aucun jeu de mots là-dessus) mais j'ai aussi pesé les mérites de l'utilisation de l'estimation en story points dans l'objectif de :

-[^1]: le pressentiment - NdT
+[^1]: l'intuition - NdT

 * Up-front sizing of a project to determine its validity within a given budget or timeframe
 * Increasing shared understanding and knowledge within the team based on the discussions that arise from a Planning Poker session